Crime in Brazil: Kidnapping

-Express kidnappings, where people are abducted withdrawing funds from ATM, are common in major cities including Rio de Janeiro, São Paulo, Brasília, Curitiba, Porto Alegre, Salvador and Recife.
+Express kidnappings, where people are abducted while withdrawing funds from ATMs, are common in major cities including Rio de Janeiro, São Paulo, Brasília, Curitiba, Porto Alegre, Salvador, and Recife.

 Corruption

 Corruption in Brazil is a pervasive social problem.
 Brazil scored 38 on the 2016 Corruption Perceptions Index, tying with India and Bosnia and Herzegovina, being ranked 76th among 175 countries.
 Corruption was cited among many issues that provoked the 2013 protests in Brazil.

 Embezzlement and corruption have influenced Brazilian elections for decades; however, the electorate continues to vote, whether out of preference or lack of choice, for candidates who have been accused, and in some instances convicted, on charges of corruption.

 Domestic violence

-Between 10 and 15 women are murdered per day in Brazil.
+Between 10 and 15 women are murdered each day in Brazil.
 A government sponsored study found that 41,532 women were murdered in Brazil between 1997 and 2007.
-In 2012, 8% of all homicide victims were female.
-However, this is still far below the male victimization rate, in which men constitute 92% of homicide victims in Brazil as of 2012.
+In 2012, only 8% of all homicide victims were female.